luisdelaye/Mexstrain/README.md

 ### Create the sequence and metadata files for Nexstrain analysis

 Now we are going to join selected genome sequences (and their associated metadata) from GISAID and Nexstrain into a file (each) for Nextstrain analysis.
+This will take a while...

 ```
 $ perl integrategenomes.pl gisaid_hcov-19_2021_05_13_21.e1.selected.tsv nextstrain_ncov_global_metadata.selected.tsv metadata.e2.tsv sequences.fasta